imarenco/node-api/README.md

 * delete -> delete -> /user/:id -> status: 204
 * update -> put -> /user/:id -> return {};

-In all of the methods you can populate fields, and disable method set "unable": false.
+In all of the methods you can populate fields, disable method set "unable": false, and set or unset fields in response.
 Also you can add a middleware, set element in array "service", you must put the name file and method of the service, this file must be in "/service", you can see a example of this in "/service/auth".

 ### How to use filters(list)
 In method "list" you can set diferent parameters to sort or filter the return documents.
 The parameters of you can set are: